shuvamoy1983/Question-26/README.md

 @Test
 public void isVehicleRemove() {
-//*test to check whether a car fit in the spot or not boolean ans = true;
+//*to test whether a vehile is removed or not after parking boolean ans = true;
 assertEquals(ans, removeVehicle("Autonomouscar"));
 }